sbahing/SIT764/week7/README.md

 to run pregenerated containers without generating any config simply use **start.sh**

+## stop.sh
-stop.sh - This is a simple command that stops all the containers, deletes docker volumes and also configuration files generated. must use this carefully as i have not added any options to just stop the containers or to just delete configurations.
+This is a simple command that stops all the containers, deletes docker volumes and also configuration files generated. must use this carefully as i have not added any options to just stop the containers or to just delete configurations.

+After starting all the containers use cli container to add channel to the network using the channel configuration generated using **start.sh**.

+## scripts/channel
+This script creates the channel and joins both peers to that channel and also updates anchor peer for the oeganization.
+Run from cli container.

+## scripts/install
+This script installs the chaincode in the peers and instantiate the chaincode. edit for seperate peers. instantiate chaincode only once in the channel. run from cli container.